 A sample critique memo or edit letter is available upon request.

 Would you like to see a sample edit/critique letter or receive a quote on your project?
-Fill out the form below and I’ll get back to you within 48 hours.
+Fill out the form below and I’ll get back to you within two business days.